-Lolo Pass is a high mountain pass at an elevation of 1.595m (5,233ft) above the sea level, located on the border between the states of Montana and Idaho, in USA.
+Lolo Pass is a high mountain pass at an elevation of 1.598m (5,242ft) above the sea level, located on the border of Montana and Idaho, in USA.
 The drive offers views of gorgeous meadows, mountain peaks, and forested hills.

-The sky high mountain roadway twisting through the Rocky Mountains is asphalted.
-It was completed in 1962.
+Tucked away in the Nez Perce – Clearwater National Forests, the sky high mountain roadway to the summit was completed in 1962.
+Plan about 3 hours to complete the drive without any stop.
 It’s one of the most beautiful sections of the Lewis & Clark Trail as it winds through the Rocky Mountains of Idaho and Montana.
 The road teases you, starting with gentle sweeping turn, building you confidence and urging you faster.
 The scenery, the curves, and good road surface continue relentlessly.
 As your endurance wanes some turns have closing a radius.